 The dry, starchy consistency of Russet potatoes enhances their ability to absorb all the wonderful butter, cream, or bacon drippings that give Colcannon such massive flavor.

-Shred some cabbage rather fine.
+Shred some cabbage rather finely.
 I always buy a head of fresh cabbage because it's cheap, but you could also use a bag of shredded cabbage.
 Chop the onion and the green onion, and set them both aside while you fry the bacon.

-Then, saute shredded cabbage and chopped onion in the bacon drippings until they are soft and transparent.
+Then, saute the shredded cabbage and chopped onion in the bacon drippings until they are soft and transparent.

 Drain and mash the potatoes, but leave them a little chunky and rustic.
 Colcannon isn't the place for whipped potatoes.
 Now, fold the green onions, cabbage-onion-bacon mixture, and every bit of the drippings into the mashed potatoes.